ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 | 9%        | 6.03        | 5%           | 9.83           | 6.03      | 90,450              | 60,300      | 30,000            |
 | 10%       | 4.42        | 6%           | 11.8           | 4.42      | 66,300              | 44,200      | 30,000            |

-- These are the budgeted expenses, this is the foundation of financing plans to make sure that these resources are inplace when they are needed.
+- These are the budgeted expenses, this is the foundation of financing plans to make sure that these resources are in place when they are needed.
+- In this case it is the deposits that need to be in place for the lending to happen.

 ### SCB Question 2

 2. Create an annual budgeted income statement for five-year loans and deposits for the Boat and Car Loan Department given a savings interest rate of 4 percent.
 Remember to match supply and demand.

 |                     |                   |           |
 |---------------------|-------------------|-----------|